Jorge Borelli

-Jorge Horacio Borelli (born 2 November 1964, in Buenos Aires) is an Argentine former footballer and current assistant manager of Tigre.
+Jorge Horacio Borelli (born 2 November 1964) is an Argentine football manager and former player who is assistant manager of Tigre.

-Career
+Playing career

-He played in the defence at both club and international levels, and with the Argentina national football team, he featured in the team's victorious 1993 Copa América campaign in Ecuador, and at the 1994 FIFA World Cup in the United States.
+Borelli was born in Buenos Aires.
+He played in the defence at both club and international levels.
+With the Argentina national team, he featured in the team's victorious 1993 Copa América campaign in Ecuador, and at the 1994 FIFA World Cup in the United States.